 The mantra for many years has been, “fresh is best”.
 But canned produce is here to upset that.

 Research has shown that the nutrient values of canned vegetables and fruit are very similar.
 Indeed, the levels of fat-soluble minerals, and vitamins (like A, D, E and K), are the same.
-This is because canned goods are produced whilst the food is as its peak freshness.
+This is because canned goods are produced whilst the food is at its peak freshness.
 Often canning plants can be found very close to farms, ports, and producers so the food doesn’t lose much of its freshness before the canning process begins.
-Fresh produce however, travels great distances to your supermarket shelf.
+Fresh produce, however, travels great distances to your supermarket shelf.
 Sometimes they travel hundreds, even thousands of miles.
 With each moment on the road, it loses more and more nutritional value.

 The only difference is the level of vitamin C. With any piece of produce, the levels of vitamin C start to decrease as soon as you start to prepare it, and that includes during the canning process.
 However, even though fresh produce has more vitamin C whilst whole and untouched, you do end up losing some of it when preparing and cooking it yourself.
 You lose even more if you’re using produce that you’ve already prepared and stored for a while.
 So, the levels might not be that much different once you’ve prepared and cooked food yourself.